drewm27/speakerrankings/extreme-size.md

 ### #12 [Onn Large Party gen 2](https://www.walmart.com/ip/onn-Large-Party-Speaker-Gen-2/1212999628): $120

 - Positives: An insane value speaker.
+Easy to move around because it has a handle and wheels.
 A huge improvement over the gen 1 with much deeper bass.
 - Negatives: Not quite as loud as the old one.
 Not as deep bass as the top ranked.
 - Weight: 20.9lbs / 9.5kg
 - Battery Life: 12 hours